It’s time for the epic battle of tropical destinations! Hawaii vs the Bahamas! Sounds difficult – and it is!

 How can one top the other?
-Some of us might even say they are almost the same since they both have similar star aspects that place them on equal levels.
+Some of us might even say they are almost the same since both destinations have similar star aspects.
+But is this true?

-But is that true?
-Or is one better than the other?
-We have the facts right here that might affect your holiday plans if you were planning to visit either destination, so buckle up.
+Or is one destination better than the other?
+We have the facts right here that might affect your holiday plans if you were planning to visit either destination, so buckle up!

-Hawaii is located in the middle of the Pacific Ocean (North, nearly 3200 kilometres) from the United States.
-Hawaii is made up of 8 major islands (and more than 100 smaller islands), but Hawaii as a whole is considered the 50th US State.
+Hawaii is located in the middle of the Pacific Ocean, nearly 3200 kilometres southwest of the US mainland.
+Hawaii is made up of 130+ islands out of which 7 are inhabited, but the archipelago as a whole is considered the 50th state of the United States.
 The capital of Hawaii is Honolulu.

-It is not a state of any country, but it is an island nation that is found in the middle of the Caribbean Sea between Cuba, and the southern tip of Florida.
-There are 29 Islands under the Bahamas 2387 islets, and 661 cays.
+The Bahamas is an island nation found in the middle of the Caribbean sea between Cuba and the southern tip of Florida.
+Out of 700 or so islands and cays in the Bahamas, nearly 30 are inhabited.
 The capital of the Bahamas is Nassau.

 Definitely, Hawaii has an incredible cultural heritage.
 Yes, we are talking about the ‘Aloha Culture’.
 From ancient traditions to the old customs to the proud local dishes like the poke, the kulolo and the pipikaula, to the feasts held and the legendary luau, lei and Hula – it’s magical.